PhiCtl/glycan-biomarkers/README.md

    - Rows: Sample IDs (N samples)

 4. **Exogenous Standards** (Sxk):
-   - Rows: Exogenous standards IDs (S standards)
+   - Rows: Exogenous standards IDs (S standards): They are identified by GUn corresponding to the glycan unit, e.g. GU4 is composed of four glycan units from a Maltodextrin ladder.
    - Columns: Feature descriptors (RT, m/z) (k descriptors)

 ### A - Exploratory Data Analysis